lgblgblgb/xemu/README.md

     make
     cd ../..

+Here, command `ls -l` is only for get a list of available targets (ie. the emulators included in the Xemu project).

+Note: in case of MacOS, you may get tons of warning of invalid options during the compilation.
+This is harmless, and it's the sign of using CLANG for real with the command name `gcc`.
+To avoid them, instead of using plain `make`, use this: `make ARCH=osx`.

 ### Run the binary

     ls -l build/bin/

-to get a list of compilaed binaries, like xmega65.native or xc65.native
+to get a list of compiled binaries, like `xmega65.native` or `xc65.native`

-Run one of them, like:
+Run one of them, like (the Commodore LCD emulator in this case):

     build/bin/xclcd.native